smashdevcode/smashdevcode.github.io/_posts/2023-12-15-GitHub-Pull-Requests-and-Issues-VS-Code-Extension.md

 comments: true
 ---

-The other day I was starting to review a large pull request in GitHub's website.
+The other day I was starting to review a large pull request on GitHub's website.
 I was getting frustrated with the experience (overall slowness of the web UI), so I decided to see if there was a better way.
-I found the [GitHub Pull Requests and Issues](https://marketplace.visualstudio.com/items?itemName=GitHub.vscode-pull-request-github) extension for Visual Studio Code.
+I found the GitHub Pull Requests and Issues extension for Visual Studio Code.

 This extension allows you to view and comment on pull requests and issues directly within Visual Studio Code.
 For large pull requests, it's a much better experience than using the GitHub website, and it's a great way to stay in the flow of your work.